lamps-wg/cmp-updates/draft-ietf-lamps-rfc4210bis.md

 To change the key of the CA, the CA operator does the following:

-1. Generate a new key pair;
+1. Generate a new key pair.

-1. Create a certificate containing the old CA public key signed with the new private key (the "old with new" certificate);
+1. Create a certificate containing the new CA public key signed with the new private key (the "new with new" certificate).

-1. Create a certificate containing the new CA public key signed with the old private key (the "new with old" certificate);
+1. Optionally: Create a link certificate containing the new CA public key signed with the old private key (the "new with old" certificate).

-1. Create a certificate containing the new CA public key signed with the new private key (the "new with new" certificate);
+1. Optionally: Create a link certificate containing the old CA public key signed with the new private key (the "old with new" certificate).

-1. Publish these new certificates via the repository and/or other means (perhaps using a CAKeyUpdAnn message or RootCaKeyUpdateContent);

-1. Export the new CA public key so that end entities may acquire it using the "out-of-band" mechanism (if required).
+1. Publish these new certificates so that end entities may acquire it, e.g., using a repository or RootCaKeyUpdateContent.

-The old CA private key is then no longer required.
-However, the old CA public key will remain in use for some time.
-The old CA public key is no longer required (other than for non-repudiation) when all end entities of this CA have securely acquired the new CA public key.
+The old CA private key is then no longer required when the validity of the the "old with old" certificate ended.
+However, the old CA public key will remain in use for validating the "new with old" link certificate until the new CA public key is loaded into the trusted store.
+The old CA public key is no longer required (other than for non-repudiation) when all end entities of this CA have securely acquired and stored the new CA public key.

+The "new with new" certificate must have a validity period with a notBefore time that is before the notAfter time of the "old with old" certificate and a notAfter time that is after the notBefore time of the next update of this certificate.

+The "new with old" certificate must have a validity period with the same notBefore time as the "new with new" certificate and a notAfter time by which all end entities of this CA will securely possess the new CA public key (at the latest, at the notAfter time of the "old with old" certificate).

 The "old with new" certificate must have a validity period with the same notBefore and notAfter time as the "old with old" certificate.

-The "new with old" certificate must have a validity period with the same notBefore time as the "new with new" certificate and a notAfter time by which all end entities of this CA will securely possess the new CA public key (at the latest, at the notAfter time of the "old with old" certificate).

-The "new with new" certificate must have a validity period with a notBefore time that is before the notAfter time of the "old with old" certificate and a notAfter time that is after the notBefore time of the next update of this certificate.

 Note:  Further operational considerations on transition from one root CA self-signed certificate to the next is available in [RFC 8649 Section 5](#RFC8649).